pingcap/blog/2017-08-15-multi-raft.md

 ```

-**`region_epoch`**: When a Region adds or deletes Peer or splits, we think that this Region’s epoch has changed.
-RegionEpoch’s `conf_ver` increases during ConfChange while `version` increases during split/merge.
+**`region_epoch`**: When a Region adds or deletes Peer or splits, we think that this Region's epoch has changed.
+RegionEpoch's `conf_ver` increases during ConfChange while `version` increases during split/merge.

-**`id`**: Region’s only indication and PD allocates it in a globally unique way.
+**`id`**: Region's only indication and PD allocates it in a globally unique way.

 **`start_key`**, **`end_key`**: Stand for the range of this Region [start_key, end_key).
 To the very first region, start and end key are both empty, and TiKV handles it in a special way internally.

 **`peers`**: The node information included in the current Region.
 To a Raft Group, we usually have three replicas, each of which is a Peer.
-Peer’s `id` is also globally allocated by PD and `store_id` indicates the Store of this Peer.
+Peer's `id` is also globally allocated by PD and `store_id` indicates the Store of this Peer.

 [Back to the top](#top)

 ### RocksDB / Keys Prefix

-In terms of actual data storage, whether it’s Raft Metadata, Log or the data in State Machine, we store them inside a RocksDB instance.
+In terms of actual data storage, whether it's Raft Metadata, Log or the data in State Machine, we store them inside a RocksDB instance.
 More information about RocksDB, please refer to [the RocksDB project on GitHub](https://github.com/facebook/rocksdb).

 We use different prefixes to differentiate data of Raft and State Machine.
 For detailed information, please refer to [keys/src/lib.rs](https://github.com/tikv/tikv/blob/master/components/keys/src/lib.rs).
 As for the actual data of State Machine, we add "z" as the prefix and for other metadata stored locally, including Raft, we use the 0x01 prefix.

-I want to highlight the Key format of some important metadata and I’ll skip the first 0x01 prefix.
+I want to highlight the Key format of some important metadata and I'll skip the first 0x01 prefix.

 + 0x01: To store `StoreIdent`.
 Before initializing this Store, we store information like its Cluster ID and Store ID into this key.